The 2017 call for STFC Leadership Fellows in Public Engagement is now open for applications. The call closes at 16:00 on 30 March 2017.

 |Overall Assessment||Comments relating to the proposal that have not been made elsewhere.|

-The panel will make final recommendations for funding on the day of the interviews, based on the stage three assessment criteria:
+The panel will make final recommendations for funding on the day of the interviews, based on their assessment of the applicant’s interview performance against the panel assessment criteria, and the written peer review.

 Based on the recommendations from the interview panel, STFC will then take decisions regarding which applications are funded.
 The STFC Public Engagement Team will then prepare feedback for all applicants.
 Once this is approved by the panel Chair, it will be added to the Je-S system and applicants notified officially of the outcome of their application.
 It is the intention that this process is completed within two weeks of the stage three panel meeting.